Boydell Shakespeare Gallery

 The Boydell Shakespeare Gallery in London, England, was the first stage of a three-part project initiated in November 1786 by engraver and publisher John Boydell in an effort to foster a school of British history painting.
 In addition to the establishment of the gallery, Boydell planned to produce an illustrated edition of William Shakespeare's plays and a folio of prints based upon a series of paintings by different contemporary painters.
 During the 1790s the London gallery that showed the original paintings emerged as the project's most popular element.

 The works of William Shakespeare enjoyed a renewed popularity in 18th-century Britain.
 Several new editions of his works were published, his plays were revived in the theatre and numerous works of art were created illustrating the plays and specific productions of them.
 Capitalising on this interest, Boydell decided to publish a grand illustrated edition of Shakespeare's plays that would showcase the talents of British painters and engravers.
 He chose the noted scholar and Shakespeare editor George Steevens to oversee the edition, which was released between 1791 and 1803.

 The press reported weekly on the building of Boydell's gallery, designed by George Dance the Younger, on a site in Pall Mall.
 Boydell commissioned works from famous painters of the day, such as Joshua Reynolds, and the folio of engravings proved the enterprise's most lasting legacy.
 However, the long delay in publishing the prints and the illustrated edition prompted criticism.
 Because they were hurried, and many illustrations had to be done by lesser artists, the final products of Boydell's venture were judged to be disappointing.
-The project caused the Boydell firm to become insolvent, and they were forced to sell the gallery at a lottery.
+The project caused the Boydell firm to become insolvent, and they were forced to sell the gallery and its contents at a lottery in 1805.